-Keywords: interest rates, monetary experiments, trilemma, fixed exchange rates, instrumental variables, local projections
+Keywords: interest rates, monetary experiments, trilemma, fixed exchange rates, instrumental variables, local projections, local average treatment effect

 ^{}We thank James Cloyne and Patrick Hürtgen for sharing their data with us.
-The paper has been improved by comments and suggestions from James Cloyne, Julian di Giovanni, Gernot Müller, and Ricardo Reis, and by feedback from presentations at the Federal Reserve Bank of San Francisco, the Federal Reserve Bank of Cleveland, the Fourth CEPR Economic History Symposium, De Nederlandsche Bank, and the Bank of England.
+Comments and suggestions from James Cloyne, Julian di Giovanni, Gernot Müller, Ricardo Reis, and Jón Steinsson have helped improve the paper.
+Seminar and conference participants at the Federal Reserve Board of Governors, the Federal Reserve Bank of San Francisco, the Federal Reserve Bank of Cleveland, the Fourth CEPR Economic History Symposium, De Nederlandsche Bank, the Bank of England, and the NBER Monetary Economics program meeting provided useful feedback.
 We are grateful to Helen Irvin for outstanding research assistance.
 Generous grants from the Institute for New Economic Thinking and the Volkswagen Foundation supported different parts of the data collection and analysis effort.
 We are grateful for their support.
 The views expressed in this paper are the sole responsibility of the authors and to not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.